isomerpages/moe-sji/_conduct-at-school/Code Of Conduct.md

 2.4.
 We show our respect to those who are senior to us

-1.  by always greeting and acknowledging our parents, any Brother, administrator, teacher or member of the non-teaching staff in a respectful manner;
+a.  by always greeting and acknowledging our parents, any Brother, administrator, teacher or member of the non-teaching staff in a respectful manner;
-2.  by making the effort to learn the name and designation of each member of the school staff;
+b.  by making the effort to learn the name and designation of each member of the school staff;
-3.  by our polite behaviour and courteous regard when speaking to or in the presence of adults.
+c.  by our polite behaviour and courteous regard when speaking to or in the presence of adults.
 We will be respectful to all, especially to elders – teaching staff as well as non-teaching staff (including security and cleaners);

-### Principle 3
+<h5><u>Principle 3</u></h5>

-As Men for Others, we exercise the virtue of respect and responsibility by adopting an appropriate behaviour for the right occasion.
+**As Men for Others, we exercise the virtue of respect and responsibility by adopting an appropriate behaviour for the right occasion.**